BrenekH/encodarr/README.md

 ## What is Encodarr?

-Encodarr is a self-hosted web application that encodes video files to a target format using distributed computing.
+Encodarr is a self-hosted web application that encodes video files to a target format using distributed computing to spread the workload across many machines.

 <!-- TODO: Add information on the architecture (high level).
 Stuff like many Runners connect to a single Controller. -->